-In particular we have extensive experience of the recovery of bacteria from different types of environments and of handling difficult to cultivate microorganisms in the laboratory.
-We have published extensively on a variety of human pathogens whose laboratory cultivation is particularly challenging; obligate anaerobic bacteria (Clostridium botulinum and C. difficle); microaerophilic bacteria (Campylobacter and Helicobacter) as well as organisms that still cannot be cultivated in the laboratory (the protist Cryptosporidium).
+We have extensive experience of the recovery of bacteria from different types of environments such as human and animal bodies, water (both fresh and marine), soil and various industrial settings.
+We have published extensively on human pathogens whose laboratory cultivation is particularly challenging; obligate anaerobic bacteria (Clostridium botulinum and C. difficle); microaerophilic bacteria (Campylobacter and Helicobacter) as well as organisms that defy laboratory cultivation (the protist Cryptosporidium).

 Our current research activities are based around a number of themes;